Run tests with QR code scan

 Step 1: Add executing of the QR code upload API

-We have the specific API action for the QR code upload in our public API.
+We have a specific API action for uploading QR codes in our public API.

 The action accepts a QR code as the file, which should be sent in the “multipart/form-data” parameter.

-Below you can find an example for popular Java API framework.
+Below you can find an example for popular programming languages.

 public void uploadQrCode(String deviceSerial, File qrCode) {